andrewwinters89/NPJphase/README.md

 ## Installation

-Please use git clone to obtain a local copy of this repository.
+First, please use git clone to obtain a local copy of this repository.

-The module is run via cmec-driver command line program ([code repository](https://github.com/cmecmetrics/cmec-driver)), which has its own [installation instructions](https://github.com/cmecmetrics/cmec-driver#installation).
+The module is run via the cmec-driver command line program ([code repository](https://github.com/cmecmetrics/cmec-driver)), which has its own [installation instructions](https://github.com/cmecmetrics/cmec-driver#installation).
+Be sure that the cmec-driver program and its environmental variables are set-up to recognize your local source file for conda and python environments.

 ### Python Environment
 This module depends on a few different python packages along with other modules from the Python standard library.
-An environment called "_CMEC_npjphase_env" must be created which includes these packages.
+An environment called "_CMEC_npjphase_env", which includes these packages, must be created before running the module for the first time.

-A yaml file is provided with the source code to help create this environment:
+A yaml file is provided with the source code for this module to create this environment.
+The environment can be created by running the following code locally:

 `conda env create -f npjphase_env.yaml`

 ### Register The Module
-Activate an existing environment with cmec-driver installed.
-You can then register the module by using the following command:
+Activate an existing python environment with cmec-driver installed.
+You can then register this module by using the following command:

 `cmec-driver register path/to/NPJphase/`